UMAprotocol/UMIPs/General KPI.md

 # Technical Specifications

 -----------------------------------------
-- Price identifier name: General KPI Price Identifier
+- Price identifier name: General_KPI
 - Base Currency: Determined by the `Metric` parameter from the ancillary data
 - Quote Currency: NA
 - Rounding: Determined by the linked document in the `Method` parameter from the ancillary data